Not Today, Darling!

 Making a Synth Engine Not Sound Like a Synth

 What Was HardI'd never touched MetaSounds before this project.
 Procedural engine sound is tricky - it can easily sound like a vacuum cleaner instead of a go-kart.
-The engine had to respond instantly to throttle changes and feel like it's actually powering something with wheels.
+The engine had to respond quickly to throttle changes and feel like it's actually powering something with wheels.